New deadly quake shakes northern Italy

 "We need a lot of help to restart, from those who can - the state, the European community."

-Italian media showed buildings and shopping malls shaking and collapsing under the force of the quake and ambulances racing across towns.
-Churches and factories were badly damaged.
+Italian media showed buildings and shopping malls shaking and collapsing under the force of the quake and ambulances racing across towns while rescuers worked through the rubble.

-In Medolla, also near the epicentre, an electromedical equipment plant collapsed, killing a worker.
+In Medolla, also near the epicenter, an electromedical equipment plant collapsed, killing a worker.
 Rescuers were frantically searching for three other workers still believed to be under the rubble, a Reuters witness said.

 "The situation is one of great fear and uncertainty," said Salvatore Iannizzotto, provincial head for the Modena police.